telerik/blazor-docs/components/grid/editing/overview.md

 * `Field` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates which is the model field the user changed when updating data.
 * `Value` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates what is the new value the user changed when updating data.

 You can initiate editing or inserting of an item from anywhere on the page (buttons outside of the grid, or components in a column template) through the [grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item).
+You can also use the state and the item in the CRUD event handlers to put the grid back in edit/insert mode with the model the user changed, in case the data service call fails.

 ## Example